mar-vn-nv-cie/Deviceorientation-orbitcontrols.js/README.md

  For that reason, I wrote this script due to the need to link the DeviceorientationControls and OrbitControls especially for the reason of controlling the VR videos more well. ([ref. product app](https://itunes.apple.com/jp/app/vrtube-for-youtube-wan-quan/id1126650962?mt=8)) .

 ## Usage
 On the default, DeviceorientationControls is inactive.
-So you need to activate the deviceorientation event.
+So it is need to activate the deviceorientation event first.
 Other than that, it is almost the same as the OrbitControls.js (pan and keyboard event are commentouted by the default for vr usage).

 ```
 var controls = new THREE.OrbitControls( camera );